There are over 30 major web design companies in Singapore, and hundreds of lesser-known agencies run by freelance web designers.

 Web Hosting

 Another critical aspect of any website design project in Singapore is web hosting.
 A web host is a platform that provides the services and technologies needed for a site to appear on the internet.
-These companies have servers that store the web pages on your website and deliver them when a user types your address on their browsers.
+These companies have servers that store the web pages on your website and deliver them when a user types your address in their browsers.

 You should first have a domain name before seeking the services of a web host.
 Ideally, your web hosting company should offer the following:

-• Email accounts – with this feature, you can create a custom email address such as [email protected].
+• Email accounts: with this feature, you can create a custom email address, such as manager@mywebsite.com.

-• FTP access – the file transfer protocol (FTP) feature allows you to upload files from your computer to the webserver.
+• FTP access: the file transfer protocol (FTP) feature allows you to upload files from your computer to the web server.
 This way, you can easily add new pages and resources to your website.

-By making sure that your site is online throughout, web hosting providers give you time to focus on developing other areas of your business.
+By ensuring your site is online at all times, web hosting providers give you time to focus on other areas of your business.
 Web hosting is relatively cheaper than other elements of website design in Singapore.
-You can get a package for as little S$8 monthly.
+You can get a package for as little as S$8 monthly.

 Website Maintenance